aargas13/dicoding_machinelearningterapan/Submission 1 - Predictive Analytic.md

 #### XGBoost Regression:
 ##### How it works:
 A gradient boosting algorithm that builds decision trees iteratively, correcting errors from previous iterations.
-Parameters used are n_estimators = 100, learning_rate = 0.1, max_depth = 3, random_state = 42.
+Parameters used are n_estimators = 100 (Specifies the number of boosting rounds/trees to be built, higher value allows the model to fit more complex patterns), learning_rate = 0.1 (Determines the step size during gradient descent, Lower values make the model learn slowly), max_depth = 3 (Sets the maximum depth of each decision tree, Limits tree complexity to prevent overfitting.), random_state = 42 (Fixes the random seed for reproducibility.).
 ##### Advantage:
 High Performance: Often achieves state-of-the-art accuracy for structured/tabular data.
 ##### Disadvantage: